xlwings/xlwings-server/docs/custom_scripts.md

 # Custom Scripts

 Custom scripts can be connected to buttons on either the Ribbon or the task pane.
-They are the equivalent to a `Sub` in VBA.
+They are the equivalent to a `Sub` in VBA or an Office Script.

 ## Basic syntax